TZstatsADS/Spr2017-Proj1-bz2290/README.md

 #Where You can find my work#
 Data used in this ananlysis can be found in the "data" folder.
-My blog as well as the Html output will be found in the "Doc" folder along with some support scripts.
+My blog,"BZ2290_Project1_ADS.Rmd" as well as the Html output will be found in the "Doc" folder along with some supporting scripts.
-Function definitions can be found in the "lib" folder.
+Function definitions,"Functions.R", can be found in the "lib" folder.
-Scripts that process the data for analysis can be found in "output" folder.
+Scripts that process the data for analysis,"Preprocess.R", can be found in "output" folder.
+Scripts that contains packages required,"Package.R" can be found in the "doc" folder.

+#Important Notes$
 Please take the following action to ensure a smooth run of my repo:
-Please refer to "Bz2290_project1_ADS.rmd"in "doc" folder to adjust paths(Three of them) properly.
+(1)Please refer to "Bz2290_project1_ADS.rmd"in "doc" folder to adjust paths(Three of them) properly.
-Please change the path(only one) in "Preprocess.R" in "output" folder Please refer to "package.R" in doc to make sure all library are proper installed in your computer as well as the notebook source code for more details
+(2)Please change the path (only one) in "Preprocess.R" in "output" folder (3)Please refer to "package.R" in doc to make sure all library are proper installed in your computer

 #Contribution Statement#
 This Project is solely done by Boxuan Zhao, including data processing, analysis, as well as the compostion of this repo or any other related part of this project.